MissouriMRR/2020Vision/README.md

 Create robust unit tests so when you change your code, unit tests do not need to change much.

 ## Project Ideas

-Ant sim - autonomy
+# TODO - Link everythin

+Interested in Autonomy?
+    Create an ant simulator where all of the ants think independantly with simple logic and create complex emergent behaviors.

+Interested in writing code for the Graphics Card?
-OpenCL voroni tesselation
+    Write a voroni tesselation program in OpenCL
-Cell tracking
-Spacial body identification
-Digit classification w/ KNN/NN

-Classy group
-	Detect planets in space pictures?

-	Object tracking

-ML group
-	Recognize handwritten numbers given in some sort of on screen drawing.

-    * Make model agnostic so you may switch out model or what
-    * * start w/ KNN?
-    * * use pytorch to create a nn that will recognize digits -- this will better scale to recognizing more classes
+Interested in more complex Computer Vision?
+    Track cells w/ blob tracking.

+    Identify objects in space with shape detection[or something else cool].

+Interested in Machine Learning?
+    Make a handwritten digit classifier w/ K-Nearest Neighbors, and upgrade it to a Neural Network!

-    Create a reinforcement learning algorithm to play DOOM.
+    Create a reinforcement learning algorithm to play ...!
-    * Can have leaderboard for which does best?
-    * resources I gave ayden here

 ## Resources